jrmarino/synth/README.md

 # mkdir /var/log/synth-armv6
 ```

-Create a new profile, eg: *ArmBuild* to use when crossbuilding.
+Create a new profile, eg: *ArmBuild*, to use when crossbuilding.
 In
 particular, change:
 * Packages directory : `/var/synth/armv6`
 * Build logs directory : `/var/log/synth-armv6`